Instant Pot Mushroom Risotto

 - ½ cup grated Parmesan cheese

-- Add shallot and garlic and cook until fragrant.
-Add mushrooms and cook softened, about 5 minutes, stirring occasionally.
+- Add shallot and garlic and cook until fragrant, stirring frequently.

 - Add mushrooms and cook until softened, about 5 minutes, stirring occasionally.
 (Alternatively, if you sauteed mushrooms in advance, skip this step and add the mushrooms in step 5.)